microsoft/CNTK/Documentation/Documents/Configuration Files.md

     -   originalModelFileName – file name for the model that will be adapted

-    -   refNodeName – name of the node in the computational network which will be used for KL divergence regularization (see SGD section for additional parameters required)
+    -   refNodeName – The name of the node in the computational network which will be used for KL divergence regularization (see SGD section for additional parameters required)

 -   **cv** – Use Cross Validation to evaluate a series of epoch model for the best results